Happy New Year! I thought you might enjoy this idea of how to transform a…

 I love how it turned out!

 The glittery box holds leftover gift bags ready to be re-used.
-It was this box that inspired my Silver color pallete for this closet.
+It was this box that inspired my Silver color palette for this closet.

 This Before and After project was a long time being completed!
 I waited five years to fix something that was bothering me.
 Then it took maybe a year of planning and waiting for the right time to do it.
 Then it still took about 6 months from start to actual finish.
 Of course I wasn’t working on it constantly during that time– so many other projects take up my time, too.
 (And I can hardly wait to share them all with you!)